This year’s auto show was one vast sea of disappointment

 2026 Honda Prelude

-I would also point to the car’s styling, which isn’t worth the space limitations of a low-slung coupe.
-A Civic Type R makes more sense if one wants a high-performance compact.
+The weak styling isn’t worth the space limitations of a low-slung coupe.
+A Civic Type R “hot hatch” makes more sense if one wants a high-performance compact.
+Alas, its styling is entirely too busy for my taste (Fink, 2026).

 2026 Hyundia Ioniq6

 Hyundai and Kia deserve credit for coming out of nowhere to become some of the most well-rounded brands in the U.S. auto industry.
 Although they have a minimal presence in the truck field, they have been reasonably successful in covering pretty much everywhere else — from economy cars and electric vehicles to minivans and luxury cars.
-Such a broad lineup could prove to be a critically important advantage over the next few years given the unusual degree of uncertainties hovering over the industry.
+Such a broad lineup could prove to be a crucial advantage in the next few years given the many uncertainties hovering over the auto industry.

 The two Korean brands have also been unusually aggressive in exploring nascent design trends.
 This has both a good and bad side.
-For example, the Hyundai Ioniq6 arguably represents a breakthrough in advanced aerodynamics (it’s too bad this design came out after sedans have been eclipsed by SUVs).
+For example, the Hyundai Ioniq 6 arguably represents a breakthrough in advanced aerodynamics, so it’s too bad this design came out after sedans were eclipsed by SUVs.

 2026 Kia K5